Gun shows in the United States: Restrictions

 Under the Gun Control Act of 1968 (GCA), firearm dealers with a Federal Firearms License (FFL) were prohibited from doing business at gun shows (they were only permitted to do business at the address listed on their license).
 That changed with the enactment of the Firearm Owners Protection Act of 1986 (FOPA), which allows FFLs to transfer firearms at gun shows provided they follow the provisions of the GCA and other pertinent federal regulations.
 In 1999, ATF reported that between 50% and 75% of the vendors at gun shows had FFLs.
 Only buyers from within the state may purchase handguns.

 Gun show loophole

-The so-called "Gun show loophole" is a controversial political term in the United States coined by gun control supporters that refers to sales of firearms by private sellers, including those done at gun shows.
-Under federal law, private-party sellers are not required to perform background checks on buyers.
+The "gun show loophole" refers to the lack of a federal requirement to perform background checks on buyers of firearms from private sellers, including those done at gun shows.
 Private sellers in some states do not need to perform background checks but are usually required to record the sale and/or ask for identification depending on the state or county.
 There are some Federal rules regarding the sales.
 As of August 2013, 33 states do not require background checks for sales of firearms by private individuals, while 17 states and Washington, D.C., do require background checks for some or all private firearm sales.
 This is in contrast to sales by gun stores and other Federal Firearms License holders, who are required by federal law to perform background checks of all buyers, and to record all sales, regardless of venue (i.e. private sales).